-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited the compliance of Metropolitan Transit Authority ("MTA"), a component unit of the Metropolitan Government of Nashville and Davidson County, Tennessee with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of MTA's major federal programs for the year ended June 30, 2015.
-MTA's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Metropolitan Transit Authority ("MTA"), a component unit of the Metropolitan Government of Nashville and Davidson County, Tennessee with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on MTA's major federal program for the year ended June 30, 2016.
+MTA's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.